 Delany Boutkan, Marten Kuijpers (Landscape and Interior), Ludo Groen (Landscape and Interior), Anastasia Kubrak (Things and Materials), Klaas Kuitenbrouwer (Digital Culture), Setareh Noorani, Katía Truijen (Digital Culture).
 More information about the pre-selection team can be found here.

 An international jury will select the two collectives.
 Jury members include Susana Caló and Godofredo Pereira (research collective whose work focuses on ecology, institutional analysis and social movements), Jeanne Van Heeswijk (artist), Jaromil (software artisan, digital social innovation expert, co-founder of Dyne.org), Malique Mohamud (former fellow and current advisor at Het Nieuwe Instituut, designer, Hiphop Futurist and founding member of Concrete Blossom), The Nest Collective (multidisciplinary arts collective creating applied-research methodologies in film, fashion, literature and other media), Marina Otero Verzier (Director of Research, Het Nieuwe Instituut), Elizabeth A. Povinelli (Franz Boas Professor Anthropology and Gender Studies, Columbia University / Founding Member of Karrabing Film Collective) and Cassie Thornton (artist and feminist economist, founder Feminist Economics Department).
 The jury meeting will be chaired by Guus Beumer (General and Artistic Director, Het Nieuwe Instituut).
-More information about the jury members will be announced in the coming weeks.
+More information about the jury members can be found here.

 The members of the jury will have access to all applications and can add any proposal to the pre-selection list at their discretion.
 All applications will be reviewed on the basis of their engagement with the fellowship theme, depth of investigation, idiosyncrasy, connection to Het Nieuwe Instituut’s mission and potential for exchange across disciplinary boundaries.